Home» Gadgets» Mobiles» POCO M8 Pro Launches in Nepal: The New Mid-Range Value King?

 • Colour: Black, Silver, Green

 The POCO M8 Pro looks like a genuinely strong contender on paper.
-And just like with the M8s, what gives me the most confidence here is not the specs, it is POCO’s track record.
-They have consistently shown up with aggressive pricing that makes their phones hard to ignore, and I am hoping the M8 Pro is no different.
+Just like with the M8s, what gives me the most confidence here is not the specs, it is POCO’s track record.
+They have consistently shown up with aggressive pricing that makes their phones hard to ignore, and the M8 Pro is no different.

 That said, if you want more from your camera, the Nothing Phone (4a) is a solid alternative.
-And if you are after something more unique, like the cheapest wireless charging available in Nepal, the Infinix Note 60 Pro is right there waiting.
+Besides, if you are after something more unique, then the Infinix Note 60 Pro is right there waiting.

 What are your thoughts on the POCO M8 Pro?
 Let us know in the comments below!